OmniDB/doc/src/en/13_writing_and_debugging_plpgsql_functions.md

 Also please read the notes in this document, to be aware that currently there are some limitations.

-After successfully installing the debugger, you will se a schema called `omnidb` in your database.
+After successfully installing the debugger, you will see a schema called `omnidb` in your database.
 Also, if you compiled the debugger yourself, you can install it as a PostgreSQL extension, and in this case it will appear under the *Extensions* tree node.